 Understand Your Target Audience

-Research the Academic Learning Center
+Research the Institute or Learning Center

 Use the information you gain from their website to let the reader know how you can help their academic program and students.